News! JANIE GEISER awarded a 2016 Doris Duke Artist Award.

 JANIE GEISER is an internationally recognized visual/theater artist and experimental filmmaker, whose work is known for its investigation of the emotional power of inanimate objects, its sense of mystery, and its strength of design.
 “Geiser shares with filmmakers such as Jan Svankmajer the rare ability to make children’s toys and seemingly innocent objects … resonate with the most unsettling, arcane, and adult fears.
 Better still, Geiser gives voice to the reaches of the unconscious, pointing to the abandoned splendor that exists prior to the rules of society and language.”
 (Holly Willis, Res, 2004)

 Geiser is also a nationally recognized illustrator whose work has appeared in the New York Times Book Review, the New Yorker, and The Wall Street Journal.
-Her book The Tornado Treaty is in the Artists Book Collection of the Museum of Modern Art.
+Her book The Tornado Treaty is in the Artist Book Collections of the Museum of Modern Art.

-Geiser is a Co-Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.
+Geiser is a Co-Founder and Co-Artistic Director of AUTOMATA, a Los Angeles nonprofit dedicated to the creation, presentation, and preservation of puppet and object performance, experimental film, pre-cinematic attractions, and other lost and neglected forms.
 Geiser is on the faculty of the CalArts School of Theater, where she teaches object performance and interdisciplinary performance.